nefedovnd/Python-portfolio-project-1/README.md

-# Python portfolio project 1
-Codecademy - "U.S. medical insurance portfolio project".
+# U.S. medical insurance costs analysis.

-This is my first Pyhton project (via Codecademy data science course)
+This my first Python portfolio project for Codecademy Python Data Science course.

+This project presumes no specific guidelines and work "on your own".

+Thus I will mainly focus on descriptive statistics for the "U.S. Medical Insurance Costs" analysis.